CGT, negative gearing and no-grounds evictions.

 2. Negative gearing: further away than it seems

 There is a lot of noise about negative gearing reform but when I raised it, my accountant's view was that it is not the immediate priority.
 The most commonly discussed proposal is a cap at two investment properties, where losses on properties beyond that could not be offset against salary income.
 But Labor's official position as of now is that they are not proposing changes to negative gearing.
-The May budget is expected to focus on CGT first.
+The May budget is expected to focus on CGT first, if anything.

 For most of my landlords, who own one or two properties, a two-property cap would not directly affect them anyway.
 The landlords who genuinely need to think about this are those with larger portfolios where the tax treatment of negatively geared properties is central to the strategy.